Eligibility to be Paid on the Student Payroll

 Students are not permitted to work for the University via a temporary employment agency or on the regular Staff Payroll at the same time they are employed on the Student Payroll.

-Students employed on the Student Payroll may work up to a maximum of 60 hours per pay period (30 hours per week) when the University is in session.
-This includes examination periods and weeks in which a holiday occurs.
+Students employed on the Student Payroll may work up to a maximum of 30 hours per week when the University is in session.
+This includes examination periods and weeks in which holidays fall.
+Work weeks run Saturday through Friday.
 The maximum hours per pay period includes all hours worked, whether in one department or multiple departments.

-International Students may work a maximum of 20 hours per week in compliance with INS regulations, which overrides University Policy.
+In compliance with INS regulations, International students may work a maximum of 20 hours per week, which overrides University policy.

-During the summer or semester breaks, all students (including Internationals) may work up to a maximum of 40 hours per week.
+During the summer or semester breaks, all students (including International students) may work up to a maximum of 40 hours per week.
 No student may work over 40 hours total per week.